HighwayofLife/basicBuildings/README.md

 # Basic Buildings
 This Mod makes a colony entirely blank except for the Town Hall, carpenter house, depot, and pasture.
 Effectively making each building within a colony a requirement to build before it can be used.
 This puts a much bigger emphasis on being able to build buildings and is more 'realistic' for colonial times.
 A note about crosses, a chapel is required to produce crosses, thus a Colony will not produce any crosses until a chapel is built.
-* All shops produces 50% more output than they consume.
-* All factories produce 100% more output than they consume.
-* Custom Houses can produce Trade Goods
-* Doubles the output of Hammers

 ## Download
 To obtain this mod.
 Click the Download link above or git clone this repo into your mods folder.